gopine/diary/2019/March/March 6 (Wednesday).md

 Need to understand the concepts of reducers, actions, and the store.

 Setup a basic Redux store in my React application.

+Struggling to understand asynchronous actions with Redux Thunk.